Equone/MarketProject/README.md

     return pd.concat(predictions)
 ```

-Backtesting is a technique used primarily in finance and machine learning to assess the performance of a predictive model or trading strategy over a historical dataset.
-The idea is to simulate how the model or strategy would have performed in the past, given the historical data, and use that performance as a proxy for how it might perform in the future.
+Backtesting simulates how a predictive model or trading strategy would have performed on historical data, providing insight into its potential future performance.

 In the context of machine learning, backtesting involves retraining a model multiple times on different subsets of data to evaluate how the model would have performed in a real-world scenario, where data arrives sequentially over time.
 This approach is especially useful for time series data, where the order of data points matters, and traditional cross-validation might not be appropriate.